La Dame d'Romance...

 Kristina O'Donnelly aka Karina di Cuore, pictured here with the late Grand Dame d'Romance, author Barbara Cartland (Ms. Cartland's daughter Raine was married to the Earl of Spencer, thus making her the late Lady Di's stepmom) at The Dorchester Hotel in London, England, during Romantic Times Magazine's Convention ( What year, you ask?
 I refuse to disclose it!)

-Kristina aka Karina aka Vita, nicknamed A Lady For All Seasons, was an actress as well as an author and journalist, and more photos of her stormy, globe-trotting, universe-tripping life, coming here, soon!
+Kristina aka Karina aka Vita, nicknamed A Lady For All Seasons, was an actress as well as an author and journalist, and more photos of her stormy, globe-trotting, universe-tripping life, coming here, soon.

 Kismet seems to have decreed that author editor journalist KRISTINA O'DONNELLY, aka Vita Vendresha and Karina di Cuore, should lead a globe-trotting, multi-cultural, chameleon-life wrought with romance and drama, and thus end up writing thought-provoking exotic novels!
-Her odyssey began with her birth in Rome, Italy, after the Second World War.
+Her odyssey began with her birth in Rome, Italy, well after the Second World War.
 Her father Sami Alberto, was a freedom-fighter, journalist and editor, and her Austrian mother Geraldine von Landeck, an opera singer and his best comrade-in-ideals.

-Having met in Vienna, Austria during the raging fires of the Second World War, and married in Prague, Czechoslovakia, Sami and Geraldine then settled in Rome, Italy, at the end of the war, and Kristina was born 2 years later.
-A short while after, due to political persecution, the threesome had to leave Italy and settled in Turkey.
+Having met in Vienna, Austria during the raging fires of the Second World War, and married in Prague, Czechoslovakia, Sami and Geraldine then settled in Rome, Italy, at the end of the war, and Kristina was born sometime later.

-Growing up in Istanbul, in the 1960s, Kristina fell in love with Turkey and her gallant people.
-She was a child film-star and later a poet and a journalist and published a daily column in the major Istanbul daily.
-A die-hard romantic and idealist, truly imbued with a can-do, will-do spirit, she strived, to the best of her abilities, to champion the rights of the down-trodden.
-At the age of 17, she defied her parents, eloped and married a 44-year old Turkish artist, who had convinced her that he shared her inclinations.
+As she grew up in Istanbul, Kristina fell in love with Turkey and her gallant people.
+She was a child film-star and later a poet and a journalist and published a daily column in a major Istanbul daily.
+A die-hard romantic and idealist, imbued with a can-do, will-do spirit, she strove, to the best of her abilities, to champion the rights of the down-trodden.
+At the age of 17, she eloped and married a 44-year old Turkish artist, who had convinced her that he shared her inclinations.
 The the union produced a much beloved son, Faik Kurt.
-However, the April-December marriage of an artist and writer, was soon confronted by the realities of life and sunk in stormy seas.

 Six years later, Kristina had no choice but to leave, under quite traumatic circumstances.